 - Residence Life staff enter each residence hall room and apartment to ensure health and safety policies are being followed.
 Staff will knock loudly and announce themselves prior to entering.

 - Rooms and other areas dedicated for resident use must be maintained to a minimum level of cleanliness to protect everyone’s health.
-Note that residents of the Colonial Apartments, Charles Landing Apartments, and 15 West maintain each living unit’s common space, including kitchen areas and bathrooms.
+Note that residents of the Colonial Apartments, Dwight House, and 15 West maintain each living unit’s common space, including kitchen areas and bathrooms.

 - Conditions that jeopardize the general health or well-being of residents are not allowed.
 Students who repeatedly fail to maintain their space will be required to contract cleaning services through the college, at the student’s expense.
 If more than one student is responsible for an area, cleaning costs will be shared by all residents of the area.